httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 4. No structured data has been found; fail parsing.

-### Parsing a Parameterised List from Text {#parse-param-list}
+### Parsing a Parameterized List from Text {#parse-param-list}

-Given an ASCII string input_string, return a list of parameterised identifiers. input_string is modified to remove the parsed value.
+Given an ASCII string input_string, return a list of parameterized identifiers. input_string is modified to remove the parsed value.

 1. Let items be an empty array.
 2. While input_string is not empty:
-   1. Let item be the result of running Parse Parameterised Identifier from Text ({{parse-param-id}}) with input_string.
+   1. Let item be the result of running Parse Parameterized Identifier from Text ({{parse-param-id}}) with input_string.
    2. Append item to items.
    3. Discard any leading OWS from input_string.
    4. If input_string is empty, return items.